 BIOL 70950 Assigned Problems in Biology.
 Limit 3 hours unless approved by graduate committee or department chair.
-This course is designed to give graduate students special projects in the various areas of biology indicated.
 Each of the assigned projects requires a minimum of 50 clock hours of field, laboratory or library work for each semester hour of credit.

 BIOL 70980 Thesis.
-Thesis.
+A minimum of 3 hours of 70980 Thesis is required.

 BIOL 70990 Thesis.
-Prerequisite: Admission to candidacy.
-Continuation of 70980.
+Prerequisite: 70980 and admission to candidacy.
+A minimum of 3 hours of 70990 Thesis is required.